KathleenLeeLi/PredictFutureSales/README.md

 **output** - total amount of products sold in every shop for the test set

 ## File Directories
-root - all the python files user to perform prediction
+data - contains all data used in prediction (this is uploaded to google drive) output - the loss function diagram in each epoch from prediction (this would be generated when running the code) result - the final result of prediction root - all the python files user to perform prediction
 - **ConvolutionalApproach.py** the convolutional approach running script
 - **dataProcessing.py** perform all the data preprocessing and data exploration